spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

 All security provided by Trusted Boot assumes that the private keys are kept secure.
 We suggest that you perform key generation in an airgapped environment and move the PK and KEK private keys to a secure location immediately after generating them.
-In addition, any build pipelines that are created for the purposes of building ISOs and provider images must be secured, as they will by necessity contain the PCR and db private keys.
+In addition, any build pipelines that are created for the purposes of building ISOs and provider images must be secured, as they will by necessity contain the PCR and DB private keys.

 :::